ARMAAdev/Dots-AI-Voice-Driven-Assistive-App/README.md

 ## Methods
 The application employs various advanced AI techniques and models to process and provide outputs as per the user’s requirements.
 The key methodologies involve:
 - Image Pre-processing
-- Braille Detection and Conversion using YOL -v8
+- Braille Detection and Conversion using YOLO -v8
 - Text Translation using GPT-4V(ision)
 - Audio processing using Whisper API